-During the last century, Jaguar has manufactured cars for the British Prime Minister and holds royal warrants from Queen Elizabeth II and Prince Charles.
-Steve McQueen owned a Jaguar XKSS, one of only 16 built.
-And Jay Leno holds the same model as part of his automobile collection.
+During the last century, Jaguar has manufactured cars for the British Prime Minister.
+It also holds royal warrants from Queen Elizabeth II and Prince Charles.
+Steve McQueen owned a Jaguar XKSS.
+It was one of only 16 built.
+Jay Leno holds the same model as part of his automobile collection as well.

 Today, we will take a closer look at another special car manufactured by Jaguar: the 1953 Jaguar XK-120.
-This is one of the models we at Corsia Logistics have shipped in the past.
-And let’s just say those images of XK-120 are still quite vivid in our memory.
+This is one of the models Corsia Logistics have shipped in the past.
+Let’s just say those images of XK-120 are still vivid in our memory.

-We will offer you a glimpse into the history of Jaguar car manufacturer and the 1950s period in the auto industry in general, so we can see how trends of that era influenced the XK-120.
+We will offer you a glimpse into the history of Jaguar car manufacturer.
+We will take a look at the 1950s period in the auto industry in general so we can see how trends of that era influenced the XK-120.

 And finally, we will share some tips on how you can ship a car like this to a place of your choosing, in perfect condition.
 Without further ado, let’s get started.

 A brief history of Jaguar and the birth of XK-120

 Jaguar, the luxury vehicle brand of Jaguar Land Rover, was first known as Swallow Sidecar Company (S. S. Cars).
 Before developing passenger cars, the British multinational car manufacturer made motorcycle sidecars.